pforret/jekyll.forret.com/_posts/2011/2011-01-13-shooting-portraits-of-strangers.md

 %}

 What I like a lot about the photographs is their shallow depth-of-field.
 He talks about his material: a Nikon D300 with a 85mm f/1.4 lens.
-That&#8217;s a $999 lens, so one can expect some good results.
+That's a $999 lens, so one can expect some good results.

-Let&#8217;s see what that looks like in my toolstud.io [depth-of-field calculator](https://toolstud.io/photo/dof.php): there is one picture on his blog that shows him taking a picture of someone at +- 2m away, so let&#8217;s use that as distance.
+Let's see what that looks like in my toolstud.io [depth-of-field calculator](https://toolstud.io/photo/dof.php): there is one picture on his blog that shows him taking a picture of someone at +- 2m away, so let's use that as distance.
 If we fill in the right values ([1.5 crop factor for a Nikon D300, f/1.4 aperture, 85mm focal length, 2m distance, 3:2 aspec](https://toolstud.io/photo/dof.php?cropfactor=1.5&focallengthmm=85&aperturef=1.4&distancem=2)t ratio) we get this:

 <table>
   <tr>